 Hours later, officials issued an all-clear.

-"We erred on the side of caution in terms of doing whatever's necessary to make sure that everybody is safe," said Stewart.
+"We erred on the side of caution in terms of doing whatever's necessary to make sure that everybody is safe," Stewart said.

-CNN's Dana Ford, Josh Levs, Joe Sutton, Dave Alsup and Rich Phillips contributed to this report.
+CNN's Joe Sutton, Dave Alsup and Rich Phillips contributed to this report.